w0qs1/w0qs1/README.md

 - 👋 Hi, I’m @w0qs1
-- 👀 I’m interested in Microcontrollers and Embedded Systems
+- 👀 I’m interested in Embedded Systems and VLSI
-- 💞️ I’m looking to collaborate on AVR libraries, projects
+- 💞️ I’m looking to collaborate on Automation Systems, VLSI Design projects

 <!---
 w0qs1/w0qs1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.